riri-anvarbekova/bonus_task/README.md

 Rabin–Karp String Matching Algorithm – Project Report
 1. Introduction

 This project implements the Rabin–Karp string-matching algorithm using a polynomial rolling hash.
-The objective of the assignment was to select one classical string-processing algorithm, implement it from scratch in Java, and evaluate its performance across different string sizes and scenarios.
-The Rabin–Karp algorithm is a hash-based search method designed to efficiently locate all occurrences of a pattern within a larger text.
-Its rolling-hash technique allows updating the hash of a sliding window in constant time, making it considerably faster than brute-force pattern matching in typical cases.
+The goal was to choose a classical string-processing algorithm, implement it from scratch in Java, test it on various string sizes, and analyze its performance.

+Rabin–Karp is a hash-based search algorithm that efficiently finds all occurrences of a pattern within a larger text.
+Its rolling-hash mechanism allows updating the hash of a sliding window in constant time, significantly improving efficiency compared to brute-force matching.

-The key goals of the project were:
+The project objectives:

-To implement Rabin–Karp in Java with clean and documented code.
+Implement Rabin–Karp in Java with clean, readable, and documented code.

-To verify correctness using test cases of varying lengths and complexity.

-To analyze time and space performance for small, medium, and very large texts.
+Test the algorithm on short, medium, and long strings.

+Compare performance with the naive substring search algorithm.

-The project demonstrates both the theoretical and practical benefits of rolling hashes in text-searching applications.
+Analyze both theoretical and practical efficiency.

 2. Algorithm Overview
+Rabin–Karp Approach

-The Rabin–Karp algorithm works by computing a numeric hash value for the pattern and for each substring of the text that has the same length as the pattern.
-Instead of recalculating the hash from scratch at each position, the rolling hash formula allows updating the hash in O(1) time as the window slides one character to the right.
+Rabin–Karp computes a numeric hash for both the pattern and each substring of the text of equal length.

+Instead of recomputing the hash from scratch at each position, we use a rolling hash, updating in O(1) time as the window slides one character to the right.

-We use a polynomial hash function:
+The polynomial hash function is:

 𝐻
 (